 - Use small amounts of biodegradable soap when bathing.
 Select a location near the mouth of the stream and downstream from any place where people gather water for drinking.

-A bear in the intertidal zone © Parks Canada / C. Bergman
+© Parks Canada / C. Bergman

 - Most areas that visitors find suitable for camping have historically been used by the Haida.
 These locations have important ecological, spiritual, and archaeological values.